End of Life

 Washington State’s assisted suicide law requirements include:

 Based on Catholic Teaching and concern for the common good, WSCC opposes assisted suicide, noting also that it is dangerous public policy.
 It places vulnerable people at risk for abuse as the law provides inadequate safeguards:

 Since 1997, at least 859 people in Oregon have died by lethal medications.
-In the five years for which data on assisted suicide in Washington State is available, more than 359 people have committed assisted suicide (Washington has about twice the population as Oregon).
+In the six years for which data on assisted suicide in Washington State is available, more than 485 people have committed assisted suicide (Washington has about twice the population as Oregon).
 Since Vermont made assisted suicide legal in 2013, two people are reported to have died as a result of ingesting a lethal prescription.

 Even though reporting is required under the assisted suicide laws, it is impossible to know the actual number of deaths from assisted suicide because there is no government oversight or investigation.
 Because the information collected by Washington State’s Department of Health is not categorized as public record, researchers are prevented from making an independent assessment of how the law is being implemented.
 The state only provides summarized data in an annual statistical report.